LillyYu2019/MIE1516_NN_for_Controls/README.md

 ## File Description:

-- Controller_Demo: Contrains recorded videos of the controller in action over the rendered environment
+- Controller_Demo: Contains recorded videos of the controller in action over the rendered environment
 - Models: Contain saved model trained in this project
 - Q-learning.ipynb: Define and train a Q learning algorithm
 - System identification.ipynb: Define and train two NN model to emulate the Cart and Pole system